The low glycemic (low GI) diet is based on the concept of the glycemic index (GI).

 To solve this, the glycemic load (GL) rating was developed.

 The GL is a measure of how a carb affects blood sugar levels, taking both the type (GI) and quantity (grams per serving) into account.

 Like the GI, the GL has three classifications:

 - High: 20 or more

-Summary: The glycemic load (GL) is a measure of the type and quantity of carbs you eat.
-When following the low-GI diet, it is recommended to keep your daily GL under 100.
+The glycemic load (GL) is a measure of the type and quantity of the carbs you eat.
+When following the low GI diet, it’s recommended that you keep your daily GL under 100.